Key statistics about children and young people

 Anxiety and anxiety-related problems

-• Affecting one in 25 people in the UK, generalised anxiety disorder (GAD) can cause young people to feel extremely worried.
-Young children starting a new school may suffer separation anxiety.4
+• Affecting six in 100 people in England in any given week7, generalised anxiety disorder (GAD) can cause young people to feel extremely worried.
+Young children starting a new school may suffer separation anxiety.

 • Panic attacks are unpredictable attacks of extreme anxiety, usually lasting around 10 minutes.
 The sufferer may find it difficult to breathe and feel out of control.
 The feelings of panic will gradually start to ease but the person can be left quite shaken and uneasy.

-• Those who live with a phobia tend to feel nervous about one thing in particular.
+• Affecting around two in 100 people in England 7, those who live with a phobia tend to feel nervous about one thing in particular.
 While to some people it may not be dangerous or threatening, to the person with the phobia, it can be quite detrimental to everyday life.
 For example, agoraphobia is the fear of being in situations where escape may be difficult.

 Attention deficit hyperactivity disorder (ADHD)